MathFoundationRL/Book-Mathematical-Foundation-of-Reinforcement-Learning/Code for grid world/README.md

 - MATLAB >= R2020a, in order to implement the function *exportgraphics()*.

-### How to Run
+### How to Run the Default Example

 Please start the m-file `main.m`.

 Four figures will be illustrated:

 The first figure is to show the policy: The length of arrow is related to the probability of choosing this action, and the circle represents the agent stays in the current state.
+The meanings of other graphics and colors in this visualization are consistent with those used in Python.

 <img src="matlab_version/policy_offline_Q_learning.jpg" alt="policy_offline_Q_learning" style="zoom:67%;" />